siaflab/petal/patterns.md

 ## Sync
 ### Sync with another liveloop running outside of Petal

-You can sync with another liveloop by syncing the `:d0` livelopp and also sync bpm by using method `ge_bpm`.
+You can sync with another liveloop by syncing the `:d0` liveloop and also sync bpm by using method `get_bpm`.

 ```ruby
 bpm 200